fronto/reading_guide/README.md

 Networking:

-An understanding of computer networks is also “must-have” knowledge for a software engineer, whether you are setting up a production environment, or just trying to figure out if an application is running on your own work station by testing a certain port.
+An understanding of computer networks is also "must-have" knowledge for a software engineer, whether you are setting up a production environment, or just trying to figure out if an application is running on your own work station by testing a certain port.
 Try and obtain the following knowledge:

 An understating of the TCP/IP protocol stack.
 Well known ports